 A HUBZone contractor might be subject to a change order that either increases its workforce outside the HUBZone, or decreases the workforce within the HUBZone.
 Relocation or displacement of employees has the potential to affect HUBZone eligibility status.
 A best practice would be to address the issue in the request for equitable adjustment, or the claim, associated with the change order.

-Reporting to the CO: Late Payments to Small Business Subcontractors
+Reporting Change Orders to the CO: Late Payments to Small Business Subcontractors

 FAR 52.242-5 – Payments to Small Business Subcontractors contains a provision requiring a prime to report, to the CO, untimely (90 days past due) payments to small business subcontractors.
 The reporting deadline is 14 days after entitlement to payment under the terms and conditions of the subcontract.
 The clause requires the contractor to provide the reason for the untimely payment in its notice to the CO.

 The clause also requires reporting of reduced payments.
 According to paragraph (a) of the 52.242-5, the “reduced payment” reporting requirement appears only to apply where the government has paid the prime contractor for the work performed.
 It appears that if the government has not paid the prime, the reporting requirement of 52.242-5 would be inapplicable.
 Therefore, where a prime has not been paid by the government, but the sub has completed the change order work, the prime would not need to report reduced payments to the CO, the prime would only need to report untimely payment or non-payment.

 That said, subcontractors are not necessarily limited to FAR or federal law remedies when prime contractors fail to pay them under a federal government contract.
 State law can apply to contracts between sub and prime contractors.
 See also FAR 52.243 2.